berrytj/bookends/README.rst

   for n in [1, 2, 3]:
       l.append(n*2)

-For an extended example, see `example.py <https://github.com/berrytj/bookends/blob/master/example.py>`_.
+For an extended comparison, see `example.py <https://github.com/berrytj/bookends/blob/master/example.py>`_.

 For similar tools, see: